asavinov/prosto/README.md

 ### Rolling aggregation (instead of over-partition)

-This column will aggregate data located in "neighbor" rows of this same table which are selected using criteria in the window objects.
+This column will aggregate data located in "neighbor" rows of this same table.
+These rows to be aggregated are selected using criteria in the `window` object.
 For example, we can specify how many previous rows to select.

 Currently, its logic is equivalent to that of the rolling aggregation in `pandas` with the difference that the result column is immediately added to the table and this operation is part of the whole workflow.

+The `roll` operation can distinguish different groups of rows and process them separately as if they were stored in different tables.
+We refer to this mode as rolling aggregation with grouping.
+If the `link` parameter is not empty then its value specifies a column or attribute used for grouping.

 Check out the `roll.ipynb` notebook for a working example of rolling aggregation.